-I found myself in the courts of disdainful thinking and thus, I found that my behavior was impacted by my thoughts and emotions.
-I did things that was in conflict with my true character.
+I found myself in the courts of disdainful thinking and, thus, I found that my behavior was impacted by my thoughts and emotions.
+I did things that were in conflict with my true character.
 I was unhappy and sought happiness and quick fixes and cheap thrills that were unfitting and unworthy of my time.
 But yet, since my version of value was challenged, the understanding of my worth was challenged as well.
-And thus, I gave in to unrighteous, unworthy and unhelpful thinking.
+Thus, I gave in to unrighteous, unworthy and unhelpful thinking.
 I started to care less and lose more.

 I lived as I was “supposed” to.

-I did what I thought I was “supposed” to do and said what I thought I was “supposed” to say; in which case, I formatted my life in accordance with a social blueprint that was not suitable for my life.
+I did what I thought I was “supposed” to do and said what I thought I was “supposed” to say; in which case, I formatted my life in accordance with a social blueprint that was not suitable for me.

 We’ve all done this to one degree or another.
 We’ve all found ourselves in unfit places with unfitting people.
 We’ve all betrayed ourselves at least once or twice.
 We’ve all followed the leader at least once and we’ve all looked to bring our report card home with hopes for acceptance and celebration.

 I’ve had these conversations in my head and once it was time to go live – I did either one of two things.
 Most often, I never said what I practiced to say.
-And quite often, I gave in to my thinking to the depths that I over spoke or overshared or overstepped and crossed the line on some poor unsuspecting shlub who was in the wrong place at the wrong time.
+Quite often, I gave in to my thinking to the depths that I over spoke or overshared or overstepped and crossed the line on some poor unsuspecting schlub who was in the wrong place at the wrong time.

 I could stand up and remove myself from people, places and things.
 Although this idea was freeing to me, I was crossed with an unnecessary concern that I found interesting.

 I was at a crossroads.
 I was looking at my past and the fact that my future would only be more of the same.
-I was listening to a banter that I had been part of, which I never liked, and yet – there I was, part of a so-called group.
+I was listening to a banter that I had been part of and never liked.
+Yet there I was, part of a so-called group.